wustlese527/progress_status_2/README.md

    a) The "ESE527-Vintage analysis.ipynb" is about how we decide the standard of "bad" customers.
 Eventually we chose those who past due more than 60 days as "bad".

-   b) The "ESE527-Credit card approval.ipynb" is about the brief data analysis, feature engineering and modeling processes.
+   b) The "ESE527-Credit card approval.ipynb" is about the brief data analysis, feature engineering, hyperparameter tuning, modeling, and validation processes.

-      Since we just started the modeling section, it will be changed often before the semester ends.
-Further changes may be: changes of models, hyperparameter tuning, cross-validation, etc.
+4) The py. file is a copy of the "ESE527-Credit card approval.ipynb", in case the ipynb file fails to open and work properly.

 ******